 Covering hot bread can be a good thing for soft rolls, but there are better ways to make bread softer.

 Crusty bread must be cooled to room temperature before wrapping.
 Before wrapping in a bag, soft bread types should be cooled until they reach 35C (95F) or just below blood temperature.
 The remaining moisture inside the bread will help the bread to stay soft and fresher for longer.
 You can use a dough thermometer to probe the core of the loaf for an accurate reading.

 We’ve covered loads about the science of cooling bread, how long it should take to cool and the best way to do it.
+I hope you will now wait before slicing your thick cut bread with butter!
 What have you found out today?
 Let me know in the comments!